zaphosting/docs/docs/dedicated-linux-steamcmd.md

 You can verify that the SteamCMD installation was successful, by simply running `steamcmd`.
 Once loaded, the command prompt should show `Steam>`.
 You can run `quit` to exit this afterwards.
 :::

-With everything now prepared and installed, you can proceed with the next step, which involves installing the dedicated server through the use of SteamCMD.
+With everything now prepared and installed, you can proceed with the next step, which involves installing the VPS/Dedicated Server through the use of SteamCMD.

 ## Creating User